nobl/ioBroker.senec/README.md

    *Read-only number, which designates the number of wallbox [0..3].
 This is only available on systems with configured wallboxes.*

 ## Changelog
+### 1.5.0 (NoBl)
+* Added configuration section to add datapoints to high priority polling.
+Please be aware of the possible issues this could cause (if too many datapoints added) and use at your own risk.
+* ALL Wallbox datapoints have been removed from high priority polling.
+Only some users even have a SENEC wallbox.
+Please reconfigure via the new config dialogue.
+* Possible Candidate for stable.
+Please report any findings!

 ### 1.4.3 (NoBl)
 * Working on https connection.
 Please test and report!